tomhiskey/tom-personal-site-jekyll/portfolio/index.md

 <!-- layout style options: tiles and mosaic -->
 I've been a product designer for 10+ years, and more recently a manager too.

 As a designer, I join the dots between complex problems and outcomes in a kind, open and deeply collaborative way.
-I'm a hands on researcher and content designer, too.
+I'm also a hands on researcher and content designer.

 &rarr; Read more about my [management and leadership experience](/leadership).